Calculating Facilities and Administrative Costs

 - Student tuition remission

-- Rental costs of off-site facilities
+- Rental at off-site facilities

 - Scholarships and fellowships